Great minds and great ideas drive innovation.

-- Information according to the guidelines for writing a CV (see below).
+- Information according to the guidelines for writing a CV.

-- Possible dates and duration of your internship: 3 months (Haifa) or 3–6 months (Zurich).
+- Possible starting dates and duration of your internship: 3–6 months.

 The position paper (1–2 pages) should address the following points:

-- What do you see as the most interesting and relevant applications in your areas of interest (selected from the lists at right)?
+- What do you see as the most interesting and relevant applications in your areas of interest (selected from the lists of topics)?